- Hodson Trust-John Carter Brown Library Fellow, 2020-21

 the anti-slavery struggle around the world?

-His primary goal during his term as the Hodson Trust-John Brown Fellow is to complete his research and a substantial portion of his manuscript in progress.
-He is also excited about spending time in Chestertown, away from the busyness of New York.
+His primary goal during his term as the Hodson Trust-John Brown Fellow was to complete his research and a substantial portion of his manuscript in progress.
 Jeffrey focuses on documenting the history of African life and culture in rural settings.